richafnu/Viva/Viva/insights/advanced/analyst/change-management-queries.md

 The insights provided by the Significant change in collaboration insight category are calculated using the following two metrics:

-* **Group collaboration time invested**, which determines the connecting lines between the nodes
+* **Group collaboration time invested**, which determines the connecting lines between the nodes.

-* **Group size**, which determines the size of the nodes and the size of the segments around them
+* **Group size**, which determines the size of the nodes and the size of the segments around them.

-Let’s dive a little bit deeper into some of these metrics and how their results are calculated.
+Let's dive a little bit deeper into some of these metrics and how their results are calculated.

 #### Group collaboration time invested